We Publish Our Accuracy Numbers. Here's Why.

 Ask a construction AI vendor how accurate their software is.
 You'll get one of three answers: a vague "very high," a cherry-picked number from a controlled demo, or silence.
 Nobody publishes their real numbers.

 We do.
-Our accuracy benchmark is live, updated continuously, and based on 91,000+ AI executions across 12 production procurement workflows.
+Our benchmark publishes production workload — 200k+ AI executions this quarter across 12 production prompts — on real construction documents.
+Per-task accuracy scores publish next quarter on the same page.
 Not lab results.
 Not demo data.
 Real documents from real projects processed by real users.

-This post explains what those numbers mean, where we're strong, where we're still improving, and why we think publishing accuracy data should be table stakes for any company selling AI to the construction industry.
+This post explains how we think about measurement, where we're strong, where we're still pushing, and why publishing it should be table stakes for any company selling AI to the construction industry.

 The trust gap in construction AI